Airline Ticket Pricing Strategy: A Look Into Cathay Pacific’s Pricing🛬

 If Cathay Pacific’ pricing mistake was due to an algorithmic problem (not a marketing gimmick), something was clearly amiss.
 It could be that Cathay Pacific’ pricing algorithm was discounting their airlines’ flight ticket prices excessively.
 As a response to intense competitive pricing activity during the busy and highly competitive holiday season.
 It could be that they have AI-powered pricing which hasn’t learned to calibrate their airline flight ticket prices to new market conditions.

-A common reason why AI-powered pricing doesn’t work out well for some airlines is simply that of bad data.
-Put junk into an AI-powered pricing system; get random junk out.
+A common reason why AI-powered pricing doesn’t work out well for some airlines is simply because of bad data.
+If you put junk into an AI-powered pricing system; random junk comes out.
 Data warehousing and objective market intelligence are critical to implementing an effective airlines pricing strategy.

 Another, more complicated reason why AI-powered pricing doesn’t work out well as it should is that no one really knows how the most advanced algorithms do what they do.
 There are lots of unknown mechanisms driving AI pricing.
 Often people don’t or can’t understand them.